 10. Try bribes, but not any old bribe.

-Anybody have a grabby child?
-They just can’t keep their hands off their siblings, clothes, dirt and the world around them.
+Does anybody have a grabby child?
+They just can’t keep their hands off their siblings, clothes, dirt, and the world around them.
 Sometimes that tendency is fine, but when it inhibits your photos you might try a bribe that keeps their hands busy.
 Just like with standing on something, you need to find an item that they want: stickers, candy, coins.
 Tell them that if they can hide the items (one for each hand) the whole time you are taking a picture, they may keep it when you are finished.
 But they must hold it tight and not let go or let anyone see it.

 11. Count the clicks.

 As they are getting to the point that they have any idea of numbers, you can start telling them to count the clicks.
 Tell them you want them to count the clicks and you promise to stop at _______ ( 10, 5, 12 ), tell them to count the clicks along with you.
 I feel this does two things:

 1. Helps them to feel there is an end in sight.
 You will not go on forever.
-They are little and don’t have a good grasp on numbers, but I still find they understand this idea of a beginning and end.
-Knowing this seems to keep them engaged long enough to a get a photo.
+They are little and don’t have a good grasp of numbers, but I still find they understand this idea of a beginning and end.
+Knowing this seems to keep them engaged long enough to get a photo.

 2 .
 The counting keeps their minds busy, giving them something to do.
 When they have something to do, you have longer to take a photo.

 If your kids just aren’t up for it, try again another day.
 Chances are they will either be in a better mood or start to understand the routine of taking a photo.
 Either way, you’ll both be happy that you quit before you got frustrated.
 And later you’ll be happy that you tried again, eventually getting a photo.

 What’s your favorite trick to capture beautiful photographs of little ones?